The substitution principle in REACH and other legislation

 - OECD

-- <link en support resource-center events event-detail substitution-of-hazardous-chemicals-training-on-decision-support-tools-to-assess-hazard-and-sust-1 _blank>Event Documentation Substitution Event 2018
+- Event Documentation Substitution Event 2018

 - Lissner, Lohse (2003): Substitution of Hazardous chemicals in products and processes.
 Report compiled for Directorate General for Environment of the European Commission.